-[Comment to Article 2.5: This Article prohibits conduct which subverts the Doping Control process but which would not otherwise be included in the definition of Prohibited Methods.
-For example, altering identification numbers on a Doping Control form during Testing, breaking the B Bottle at the time of B Sample analysis or providing fraudulent information to an Anti-Doping Organization.]
+Comment to Article 2.5: This Article prohibits Conduct which subverts the Doping Control process but which would not otherwise be included in the definition of Prohibited Methods.
+For example, altering identification numbers on Tampering shall include, without limitation, intentionally interfering or attempting to interfere with a Doping Control form during Testing, breaking the B Bottle at the time of B Sample analysis or official, providing fraudulent information to an Anti-Doping Organization.
+Organisation, or intimidating or attempting to intimidate a potential witness.

-2.6 Possession of Prohibited Substances and Methods
+2.6 Possession of Prohibited Substances and Methods or a Prohibited Method

-2.6.1 Possession by an Athlete In-Competition of any Prohibited Method or any Prohibited Substance, or Possession by an Athlete Outof-Competition of any Prohibited Method or any Prohibited Substance which is prohibited Out-of-Competition unless the Athlete establishes that the Possession is pursuant to a Therapeutic Use Exemption ("TUE") granted in accordance with Article 4.4 (Therapeutic Use) or other acceptable justification.
+- 2.6.1 Possession by an Athlete In-Competition of any Prohibited MethodSubstance or any Prohibited SubstanceMethod, or Possession by an Athlete Out-of-Competition of any Prohibited MethodSubstance or any Prohibited SubstanceMethod which is prohibited Out-of-Competition unless the Athlete establishes that the Possession is pursuant toconsistent with a Therapeutic Use Exemption ("TUE") granted in accordance with Article 4.4 (Therapeutic Use) or other acceptable justification. - 2.6.2 Possession by an Athlete Support PersonnelPerson In-Competition of any Prohibited MethodSubstance or any Prohibited SubstanceMethod, or Possession by an Athlete Support PersonnelPerson Out-of-Competition of any Prohibited MethodSubstance or any